-If we lower our cost, we can make a greater profit and the customer is still happy.
+If we lower our costs, we can make a greater profit and the customer is still happy.
 We’ve not done anything to help the customer, but at least we can make a greater profit without the customer having to pay for it.

-If we follow the third option, we can lower our cost and decrease our price.
+If we follow the third option, we can lower our costs and decrease our price.
 This is thinking win/win.
 We make more profit and the customer gets a lower price.
 We both win.
 This helps to solidify our future contracts and we stay in business longer.
 Lowering cost always wins over raising the price.

 One key point to consider though is how we lower the cost.
 We don’t want to lower the cost by lowering the quality.
 The best way to lower the cost is to reduce waste.
-This includes wasted material, manpower, overhead, motion, etc. This is identifying and reducing all of the muda (waste) within the process.
+This includes wasted material, manpower, overhead, motion, etc. This is identifying and reducing all of the Muda (waste) within the process.

 Reducing waste is pivotal in lean manufacturing.
-The Toyota Production System identified seven wastes (known as muda).
+The Toyota Production System identified seven wastes (known as Muda).
 Many have added an eighth – under-utilized manpower.
 Anything that doesn’t add value to the part being built is considered waste.
 Here are the types of waste with explanations and examples:

 Waiting – this is a waste of manpower.
-It includes waiting on the next step in production to pull the part from queue, waiting on parts from the previous step, and waiting on a machine to complete a process.
-Seconds add up to minutes which add up to hours which costs a lot of money in the long run.
+It includes waiting on the next step in production to pull the part from the queue, waiting on parts from the previous step, and waiting on a machine to complete a process.
+Seconds add up to minutes which adds up to hours which costs a lot of money in the long run.

-Inventory – all of the components including finished goods, work in process, and components stored on the line of in the warehouse.
+Inventory – all of the components including finished goods, work in process, and components stored on the line in the warehouse.
 If money is spent on inventory that the customer doesn’t need yet, then your money is tied up and can’t be used somewhere else.

-Conveyance – movement of components.
+Conveyance – the movement of components.
 This includes moving parts through the warehouse, moving parts down the production line, and moving parts to the shipping warehouse.
 Moving parts from one location to another does not add value to the parts.
 Only move as far as necessary.

 Over-processing – doing work that is not necessary.
-This comes from bad design of the building process and can include the use of tools, duplicating work, spending too much time making adjustments, etc. I the process doesn’t add value that the customer is paying for then delete it.
+This comes from the bad design of the building process and can include the use of tools, duplicating work, spending too much time making adjustments, etc. I the process doesn’t add value that the customer is paying for then delete it.

 Motion – this is using more movement than should be required to perform a task.
 It includes reaching for something that should be closer, turning something that should already be turned in the correct orientation, walking, etc.